Yellow Line (Mumbai Metro): Public private partnership with RInfra

 On 6 September 2012, the MMRDA sent a letter to Reliance Infrastructure asking them to start work on the metro immediately or face legal action.
-In response to the letter, RInfra blamed the government and MMRDA for the delayed construction work.
-They said that the government had failed to fulfill its contractual obligation to provide the necessary land, right of way permits and clearances.
+In response to the letter, RInfra blamed the government and the MMRDA for the delayed construction work.
+They said that the government had failed to fulfill its contractual obligation to provide the necessary land, right-of-way permits and clearances.
 On 8 February 2013, then RInfra CEO Sumit Banerjee claimed that the project had not advanced because the MMRDA had failed to fulfill its share of the responsibilities.
 The state government had since been considering alternative sites for the depot, which might have led to complete change in the alignment of the line and could have required re-bidding for the project.
 On 9 August 2013, DNA reported that an MMRDA official had informed them that a 27 acre plot that was to be used as the casting yard for Line 2, was planned to be marked for use as a casting yard for Line 3.
 The paper called the move "a clear indication" that Yellow Line"will not take off in the near future."
 Chief Minister Prithviraj Chavan told the media on 30 August 2013 that "it is now clear that Mumbai's Metro II project will now not happen."

 On 13 November 2014, Reliance Infrastructure announced that it had terminated the agreement between the MMTPL and the Maharashtra government.
-RInfra stated, "Due to non-fulfilment of various critical obligations by Maharashtra government and Mumbai Metropolitan Region Development Authority (MMRDA), the project could not take off.
+RInfra stated, "Due to non-fulfilment of various critical obligations by Maharashtra government and the Mumbai Metropolitan Region Development Authority (MMRDA), the project could not take off.
 Even after four years, despite the best efforts of the Maharashtra government, various project impediments could not be resolved."
 The MMRDA issued a statement confirming that the agreement was terminated with mutual consent.
-No party will bare any cost as a result of the termination and the state government will return a bank guarantee of ₹ 160 crore.
-The MMRDA also clarified that the Yellow Lineproject had not been cancelled and will be constructed by the Mumbai Metro Railway Corp.
+The MMRDA also clarified that the Yellow Line project had not been cancelled and will be constructed by the Mumbai Metro Railway Corp.
 Ltd (MMRCL) under an engineering, procurement and construction (EPC) model.